Mar 7, 2024 | Concentration Camp

 Sensitivity and respect: Sachsenhausen has great historical and sentimental value.
 When wandering, be courteous in how one treats the victims as well as their memories.

 As much as Sachsenhausen concentration camp is a grim history it was nonetheless a reality of Nazi Germany.
-But it’s important to know its history as well as the evil things that happened in that building so that similar experiences could be avoided in future.
-Therefore, or through an organized trip around the different memorial sites such as Sachsenhausen, the victims’ memories are embraced in order to avoid repetition.
+But it’s important to know its history.
+You should also understand the evil things that happened in that building.
+This knowledge can help ensure that similar experiences are avoided in the future.
+Therefore, through an organized trip around the different memorial sites, such as Sachsenhausen, the victims’ memories are honored.
+This helps ensure that such atrocities are not repeated.